 Mini fruit crumbles

-I experimented a bit with the topping for these mini fruit crumbles before I was happy enough with the recipe to share it.
+I experimented a bit with the topping for these crumbles before I was happy enough with the recipe to share it.

 As you’ll see, I’ve kept it simple, (as is my mantra) yet still yummy.